An Internet Marketing Story:

 A guy named Oz reached out to me and told me to be careful, I might be playing with fire.
 We laughed about it and became friends and made money together.

 Later on, I actually made friends with Michael Lantz, owner of WarriorPlus.
 The timing couldn’t have been better…

 Because at the time, the platform’s sole function was to charge people for products and deliver those products.
-There was no affiliate function, YET.
+There was no affiliate function or network, YET.
 Remember, this was back in 2010.

 Mike told me that he was about to roll it out and he asked me if I wanted to test it.
 I was definitely interested but there was only one problem… there weren’t that many people USING the platform to sell their products, that I could be an affiliate for… or at least not many of the big sellers… YET.

 So I made a deal with him that I would convince a few people to use the platform and then I would promote their products to my email list.